Eppo-exp/eppo-docs/docs/feature-flags/sdks/dotnet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# DotNet
+# .NET

-Eppo's open source Dot Net SDK can be used for both feature flagging and experiment assignment:
+Eppo's open source .NET SDK can be used for both feature flagging and experiment assignment:

 - [GitHub repository](https://github.com/Eppo-exp/dot-net-server-sdk)
 - [Package](https://www.nuget.org/packages/Eppo.Sdk)

 ## 1. Install the SDK

-In your Dot Net Solution, add the Eppo.Sdk Package from Nuget using your favourite editor
+In your .NET application, add the Eppo.Sdk Package from Nuget.

 ```
 dotnet add package Eppo.Sdk